Case-Base Neural Networks: survival analysis with time-varying, higher-order interactions

 \subsection{Hyperparameter selection}

 }

 Neural networks require external parameters that constrain the learning process (hyperparameters).
 We apply the following hyperparameter optimization procedure to each method for each study.
 First, we fix a test set with 15\% of the data which we keep aside during hyperparameter selection.
-To determine the best hyperparameters for each neural network method, we use a three-fold cross-validated grid search \citep{gulli2017} on the remaining data (85\% training, 15\% validation) for the following range of hyperparameters:
+To determine the best hyperparameters for each neural network method, we use a three-fold cross-validated grid search on the remaining data (85\% training, 15\% validation) for the following range of hyperparameters:

+For all methods, we use the training set to estimate the mean and standard deviation and scale each covariate of interest other than time, which is divided by the training set maximum.
+For CBNN, we perform case-base sampling independently for the training and validation sets, then use the estimated training offset as our validation offset.
+The linear models combine the training set and validation set for training.
 DeepHit uses $\alpha$ as a hyperparameter, while DeepSurv and CBNN do not.
 We track IBS on the validation set for each hyperparameter combination, choosing the combination with the lowest score for each method (Table \ref{tab:wins}).

 \hypertarget{software-implementation}{